Tatars: Crimean Tatars

 In 1441, an embassy from the representatives of several strong clans of Crimea, including the Golden Horde clans Shırın and Barın and the Cumanic clan Kıpçak, went to the Grand Duchy of Lithuania to invite Hacı Giray to rule in Crimea.
 He became the founder of the Giray dynasty, which ruled until the annexation of the Crimean Khanate by Russia in 1783.
 Hacı I Giray was a Jochid descendant of Genghis Khan and of his grandson Batu Khan of the Golden Horde.
 In 1502, during the reign of Hacı's son Meñli I Giray, the Crimean Khanate defeated the "Great Horde" (the remnant of the Golden Horde) and captured Sarai.
-Meñli proclaimed himself the Great Khan and overlord of neigboring khanates.
+Meñli proclaimed himself the Great Khan and overlord of neighboring khanates.
 After that, the Crimean Khanate was among the strongest powers in Eastern Europe until the beginning of the 18th century.
 The Khanate was formally a vassal state of the Ottoman Empire, with great autonomy after 1580.
 As a Muslim state, the Crimean Khanate had to recognize the Ottoman caliph as the supreme ruler, in fact, the viceroy of God on earth.
-A major source of prosperity were frequents raids into Eastern Europe for slaves.
+A major source of income were frequents raids into Eastern Europe and the Caucasus for slaves.